Prop A Funding Overview

 Budget deficit

-For the 2025–26 school year, Garland ISD projects a $60 million budget deficit based on current revenue and expenditure forecasts.
+For the 2025–26 school year, Garland ISD projects an over $60 million budget deficit based on current revenue and expenditure forecasts.
 If Proposition A is approved, it is projected to generate about $56 million in additional operational revenue, reducing the gap.

 HB2 funding